 My only other team member is my niece, Gaby.
 Gaby has autism, and works for me part-time a few afternoons a week doing a wide variety of tasks including order fulfillment, making magnets, testing The Trip Clip® website, and entering sales into Quickbooks.
 There is a page on my blog all about Gaby and what she does for The Trip Clip®!

-Before becoming a mom, I worked as a Group Program Manager at Microsoft.
-I left when my first son was just over 1 year old because it was hard to balance a demanding career and taking care of a young child.
+Before becoming a mom, I worked for 11 years at Microsoft as a Group Program Manager.
+When my first son was 1½, I left Microsoft because it was hard to balance a demanding career and taking care of a young child.
 I love being a mom and watching my kids learn about everything.
 But my love for software development has stayed with me too, and I've enjoyed using some of what I learned at Microsoft to help with my new job of raising my kids - that's why I started working on The Trip Clip®.
 Juggling being a mom and owning my own business is tricky at times, but working part-time has been a wonderful way for me to find some needed balance in my life.
 And I'm so glad to be able to share The Trip Clip® with other families who are working on their own juggling acts!

 How I Use The Trip Clip®